hdbdilu/groups-management-application/README.md

 Signup using google or manual and start creating and managing groups.

-# Steps to build the application using docker:
+# Steps to build the application locally with maven and npm:
 1. Clone this repository and change location to this repository.
 2. Install mysql db and start mysql
 3. Create a new db, db user and set its password or use root user.
 Update the same configuration in application.properties file of app-server folder.